webmachinelearning/prompt-api/README.md

 const session = await LanguageModel.create({
   initialPrompts: [{
     role: "system",
-    value: "You are a friendly, helpful assistant specialized in clothing choices."
+    content: "You are a friendly, helpful assistant specialized in clothing choices."
   }]
 });